AsahiLiu/PointDetectron/README.md

-The ablation models in the papers can be derived from the models listed above, therefore, we did not list them all to save the space.
+The ablation models in the papers can be derived from the models listed above, therefore, we did not list them all.
 ### Train on your own data

 [For Pro Users] If you have your own dataset with point clouds and annotated 3D bounding boxes, you can create a new dataset class and train VoteNet on your own data.
 To ease the proces, some tips are provided in this [doc](https://github.com/facebookresearch/votenet/blob/master/doc/tips.md).